101t/PhotoBrushProject/README.md

 Photo Brush Studio project licensed under [MIT](http://opensource.org/licenses/MIT) license.

 ## Acknowledgements
 Many thanks to [AForge.
-NET Framework](http://www.aforgenet.com/) for their support on Filter and many libraries as well as [Code Project](http://www.codeproject.com), [C Sharp Corner](http://www.c-sharpcorner.com/), and Microsoft.
+NET Framework](http://www.aforgenet.com/) for their support on Filter and many libraries as well as [Code Project](http://www.codeproject.com), [C Sharp Corner](http://www.c-sharpcorner.com/), and Microsoft. special thanks for [Andrew Kirillov](http://www.codeproject.com/Members/Andrew-Kirillov) for awesome articles.

 ## About
 This project is the result of our graduation project for the bachelor’s degree in Information Technology engineering at Faculty of Engineering at the University Of Kalamoon - Syria.